 Regenerative Medicine

 Regenerative medicine aims to repair or replace damaged tissues and organs using cell-based therapies.
-Cell division plays a crucial role in regenerative medicine, providing the building blocks for new tissues and organs.
+Cell division matters a lot in regenerative medicine, providing the building blocks for new tissues and organs.

 Cell Division in Different Organisms